chutrunganh/Stock-Trading-Platform/docs/techStack/techStack_1.md

 *In the frontend, the stock table always shows the latest changes in the order book.
 However, in the backend console, I'm not sure why **sometimes** the `Matched` column doesn't update immediately when a matching order comes in.
 Instead, it only updates after the next change in the order book — for example, placing a neworder, the table in drawout in the backend console one more times and now you see the previous `Matched` column update.
 It looks like this might be due to a display issue in the console.
 The `Bid` and `Ask` columns in console still update immediately, and I've tested the business logic — it works correctly.
 So the problem seems to be only with how the `Matched` column is displayed in the backend console.
 But one again, this is just about the visualization in the backend console, the business logic is still working as expected.*

+### 3.2 Limit Sell Orders

-- For **Limit Sell** orders apply the same logic as Limit Buy orders, but in reverse: we scan all orders in the **Limit Buy** queue to find if there are any orders that have the higher or equal price than the limit sell order.
+For **Limit Sell** orders apply the same logic as Limit Buy orders, but in reverse: we scan all orders in the **Limit Buy** queue to find if there are any orders that have the higher or equal price than the limit sell order.
 If:

 - There are any, we execute the order and remove that order from the queue (Both the order in the buyer side and the seller side)

 - There are no orders that meet the condition, we add the limit sell order to the limit sell queue.
 The order will be hang there untill there are any limit buy orders that meet the condition or a market buy order comes in.
 If untill the end of the session (admin click the "End Session" button in the UI), whole orderbook will be cleared and all pending orders will be removed from the queue.

 For example, I place a limit order to sell a stock id 6 at price 150.00 for 2 stocks: